 And with a background in psychology, that really appealed to me & made my work even more rewarding & fulfilling than it already was.

-These days, I still take on a few projects a year but I am loving the opportunity to share my knowledge through this little blog of mine & in social media!
+These days, I only take on a few projects a year but I am loving the opportunity to share my knowledge through this little blog of mine & on social media!

 Enough talking!
 Let’s dive into my top tips for How To Decorate Your Home Sustainably